bump-sh/docs/src/_product-updates/2024-12-16-api-explorer.md

 - detect inconsistencies between the API definition and the live API,
 - help debugging, …

-API consumers now have a one-click sharing option, providing a unique link that will autofill the request form with the shared values, in the API Explorer.
+API Explorer users have a one-click sharing option, providing a unique link that will autofill the request form with the shared values.
+Let people reproduce the exact behavior you wanted to show them.

 Only the request is shared (the authentication method and the response are not).